homam/fs-blog-engine/README.md

 The program is written entirely in [LiveScript](http://livescript.net/), which is a descendent of CoffeeScript and compiles to ES5.

-LiveScript makes the devleopment of Node / React apps easy and fast because of:
+LiveScript makes the development of Node / React apps easy and fast because of:

 * String interpolation similar to Perl
 * Functional Programming style (ideal for React with immutable data)